decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 ---
-title: 'Early Stopping is same but different: two rounds are needed even in failure free executions'
+title: 'Early Stopping, Same but Different: Two Rounds Are Needed Even in Failure Free Executions'
 date: 2024-01-28 12:05:00 -05:00
 tags:
 - lowerbound
 author: Ittai Abraham and Gilad Stern
 ---

+**TL;DR:** Even in *failure-free* executions, consensus protocols resilient to crash failures often require at least two rounds.
+This follows from the early stopping lower bound: executions with $f$ actual crashes require at least $\min \{f+2, t+1\}$ rounds when tolerating $t$ possible failures.
+Thus, the possibility of a failure forces extra rounds, even when no failures occur.

-Many systems try to optimize executions that are *failure free*.
-If we absolutely knew that there will be no failures, parties could simply send each other messages with our inputs and reach consensus by outputting, say, the majority value.
-Thus completing the protocol after one round.
+Many systems aim to optimize executions that are *failure-free*.
+If we knew with certainty that there would be no failures, parties could simply exchange their inputs and reach consensus by outputting, for example, the majority value.
+The protocol would then complete in just one round.
 What happens if there may be a crash failure?
 Say you have 100 servers and at most one can crash, can you devise a consensus protocol that stops in just one round *in executions where there are no failures*?

-> The answer is **No**, one round is not always enough.
-Sometimes you need 2 rounds even in *failure free* executions.
+> The answer is **No**: one round is not always enough.
+Sometimes you need 2 rounds even in *failure-free* executions.

-The *threat* of potentially having a failure forces us to run for longer, even if there is no failure!
+The *threat* of a potential failure forces the protocol to run longer, even if no failure actually occurs.

 This result follows from the fundamental lower bound on **early stopping**: the number of rounds for consensus protocols in the synchronous model that can tolerate at most $t$ crash failures in executions where there at most $f \le t$ failures is at least $\min \{f+2,t+1\}$.